MirzaYsf/my-web-page/README.md

 # my-web-page
-i want to explore doing new things on my webpage first
+i want to explore doing new things on my webpage first before doing it profesionally